IcebergThings/VM-76/ASM76/spec.md

 76-Vector provides instructions for calculating vectors, just as in the OpenGL shader language.

-You need to set memory *IO + 0x2* (0x400002, one byte) to 0xFF first in order to make it work.
+You need to set bit 2 of $110 to 1 first in order to make it work.

 ### Basic vector arithmetic